MicrosoftDocs/SupportArticles-docs/Office/Client/office-for-mac/excel-mac-error-application-quit-unexpectedly.md

 12. Open the *Preferences* folder.
 13. Open the *Microsoft* folder.
 14. Look for a file that is named *Com.microsoft.Excel.prefs.plist*.
 15. If you located the file, move it to the desktop.
-If you do not locate the file, the program is using the default preferences.
+If you don't locate the file, the program is using the default preferences.
 16. If you located the file and moved it to the desktop, start Excel, and check whether the problem still occurs.
 If the problem still occurs, quit Excel, and restore the file to its original location.
 Then, go to the next step.
 If the problem seems to be resolved, you can move the *Com.microsoft.Excel.prefs.plist* file to the trash.
 17. Close all Microsoft Office applications.
 18. On the **Go** menu, select **Home**.